2nd Oath Keeper pleads guilty to conspiracy in Jan. 6 riot

 Another defendant told him afterward to “make sure that all signal comms about the op has been deleted and burned,” according to court documents.

 More than 500 people across the U.S. have been arrested on federal charges so far in the Jan.
 6 riot.
-Grods is the 11th person to plead guilty.
+At least 12 defendants have pleaded guilty.
 A third member of the Oath Keepers group, Jon Ryan Schaffer, has also pleaded guilty and agreed to cooperate with prosecutors, but he wasn't charged in the conspiracy case.

 Most of the other plea deals have been for defendants who were charged only with misdemeanors for illegally entering the Capitol.
 The only defendant who has been sentenced so far is an Indiana woman who pleaded guilty to a misdemeanor charge.
 She was ordered to serve three years of probation, perform 120 hours of community service and pay $500 in restitution.